-Reason Four, the town seamlessly merges Czech tradition with contemporary healthy living.
+The town seamlessly merges Czech tradition with contemporary healthy living

 Wellness and beauty buffs certainly won’t feel out of place here but Carlsbad is very much a town loyal to its historical character.
 Chilled treatments like mud wraps, massages and oxygen therapy are carried out in bright rooms overlooking quaint little inns, gorgeous classical architecture and cobbled streets where horses pull traps from one cute hotel to another.
 You’ll see Prada and Fendi in the boutiques that line the roads and traditional fare on the restaurant menus as steam rises from the hot springs and up into the surrounding forested hills.
 So, whether your preferred cardio is Nordic walking or window shopping, you’ll find a pretty healthy balance in Karlovy Vary.

-Reason Five, Boho Travels will arrange everything for you so you can chill.
+Boho Travels will arrange everything for you so you can chill

 I’d never have discovered a wonderful spot like Karlovy Vary if it hadn’t been for for Boho Travels.
 A wellness travel agency specialising in pairing jet setters with medical and wellness experts, beautiful hotels and European spa towns, if you’re looking to rest, recharge and reset, this boutique agency’s got your back.
 With a vast knowledge of Czech culture and contemporary wellness, the agency takes the stress out of organising a spa trip abroad and can tailor the experience to you, your needs and your health concerns.